 How Research Helps Treatment

-Our investigational research and clinical trials affords us the ability to discover new approaches to pulmonary fibrosis and the chance to offer you the latest treatments available.
+Our investigational research and clinical trials help us offer you the latest treatments.

 Get a glimpse of the medical horizon: Find out more about our current research in pulmonary fibrosis.

-Treatment depends on the cause of interstitial lung disease (ILD); a correct diagnosis is critical.
-Treatment aims to reverse inflammation and stop scar formation.
-In some types of ILD, damage to the lungs is permanent and can’t be reversed, but treatment will help to ease symptoms and improve quality of life.
+Pulmonary fibrosis treatment aims to reverse inflammation and stop scar formation.
+In some types of ILD, damage to the lungs can’t be reversed.
+But treatment will help to ease symptoms and improve quality of life.

 Medications can help to slow the progression of ILD.
 Options include:

-- Pirfenidone and nindetanib, newly approved drugs for the treatment of idiopathic pulmonary fibrosis (UVA was one of the first centers that studied the effectiveness of pirfenidone in IPF, leading to the approval of the drug.)
+- Pirfenidone and nintedanib, (UVA Health was one of the first centers that studied the effectiveness of pirfenidone in IPF, leading to the approval of the drug.)

 Pulmonary rehabilitation helps you manage shortness of breath.
 Rehabilitation is tailored to your needs but may include: